 Oftentimes, a patient can only tell the existence of a mesh adhesion through chronic and usually severe pain.
 This complication could lead to potentially life-threatening bowel obstructions.

 A hernia mesh also causes bowel obstruction.
 Bowel obstruction is a blockage in the small or the large intestine.
 If the medical device moves, it can cause difficulty in passing a stool or gas, if not completely impossible.

-Bowel obstruction is a potentially dangerous medical condition which needs immediate treatment.
+Bowel obstruction is a potentially dangerous medical condition that needs immediate treatment.

-In some severe cases, removal of the bowel might be needed.
+In some severe cases, bowel removal might be needed.

 Hernia mesh complications can also come in the form of infections.

-Some are minor infections around the incision site which could be treated with antibiotics, while some are deep, chronic infections which are severe and can cause patients to notice redness and feel warm on the area of hernia surgery.
+Some are minor infections around the incision site that could be treated with antibiotics.
+However, some are deep, chronic infections that can cause patients to notice redness and feel warm in the area of hernia surgery.